KingsburyLab/pyEQL/pyEQL/docs/source/database.rst

 The upper section of each file contains information about the source of the data, the units, the name of the parameter, and the conditions of measurement.
+The top of each database file must, at a minimum, contain rows for 'Name' and 'Units'.
+Preferably, other information such as conditions, notes and a reference are also supplied.
 See `template.csv` in the \database subdirectory for an example.

 The remainder of the file contains solute formulas in the first column (see